ColiverSEC/Enterprise-IAM-Lab/okta/app-integration.md

 ---

 ## ✅ Success Criteria

+### For SAML
+- Users assigned to the app can successfully SSO via Okta with a valid SAML assertion.
+- Correct user attributes (NameID, email) are passed to the app.
+- JIT provisioning (if enabled) automatically creates or updates user accounts on first login.
+- Users are redirected appropriately post-login.
+- Okta logs all authentication events.

+### For OIDC
-- You can log in through Okta.
+- Users can log in through Okta using OIDC and receive valid ID tokens.
-- The Flask app receives and displays user info (name/email).
+- The application receives and displays user info (e.g., name, email).
-- You can log out and repeat the login flow.
+- Users can log out and repeat the login flow without errors.
+- Okta logs all authentication events.

+### For Just-In-Time (JIT) Provisioning
+- New users are automatically provisioned in the target app on first successful SSO.
+- User attributes used for provisioning match Okta profile data.
+- No manual user creation required for assigned users.
+- Provisioning errors are clearly logged and reported.

 ## 📌 Expected Behavior
-- SSO should successfully authenticate assigned users into the app
-- Users should not be prompted for credentials after Okta login
-- Okta logs each authentication event in the **System Log**
+- Assigned users access apps seamlessly without extra credential prompts.
+- Authentication tokens/assertions are properly signed and consumed by the apps.
+- User profile attributes are correctly mapped and updated.
+- Authentication failures are logged with clear error messages.
+- Sessions respect configured timeout and security policies.

 ---